-If you’ve been wearing your tie dye tracksuits non-stop over the past two years, you might not need to retire them as soon as you first thought.
+If you’ve been wearing your tie dye tracksuits non-stop over the past few years, you might not need to retire them as soon as you first thought.

-Our love of loungewear might be slowing down, but tie dye on the other hand is gearing up for a huge season – and if the SS22 catwalk is anything to go by, anything goes when it comes to this print.
+Our love of loungewear might be slowing down, but tie dye on the other hand is gearing up for another huge season following on from its success in 2022.

 You can keep hold of your sweatpants if you love casual dressing, but there’s a lot more to this trend that allows for expression and experimentation.

-If you’re up to the challenge, wear it on jackets, dresses, sweatshirts, knits or perhaps the most wearable option, denim.
+If you’re up to the challenge, wear it on jackets, sweatshirts, knits or perhaps the most wearable option, dresses.

 As you probably already know, the trend has been around for a long, long time.
 First popularised in the 1960s in the US, it actually dates back as far back as the 16th century in Japan and China.